elliotkillick/elliotkillick.com/content/cves/_index.md

 <br />

-I've also made multiple contributions directly to defensive security by solving problems with secure code (see my GitHub).
+I've also made multiple contributions directly to defensive security by solving problems with secure design and code (see my GitHub).

 <br />